 Community Council members are elected by the body they represent.
-Elections are held each fall.
-Positions are for 2 years.
-Although the Lakeridge Community Council functions as a whole unit, it has four Committees, each comprised of a mix of parents and school personnel.
+Elections are held each fall; positions are for 2 years.
+Although the Lakeridge Community Council functions as a whole unit, it has three committees, each comprised of a mix of parents and school personnel.

 Public Relations Committee: Improves communication between parents, the school, and the community.

 The Community Council invites any who would like to attend a Community Council meeting to do so.
-Meetings are held monthly on the dates listed below.
-The agenda and minutes for each meeting can be viewed by clicking the appropriate web link.
+Meetings are held monthly.
+The schedule, agenda and minutes for each meeting can be viewed by clicking the appropriate web link.
 You may also contact council members directly with questions regarding the School Improvement Plan, our School Land Trust Plan, or other issues related to academic achievement at Lakeridge.
 For further information, please click the appropriate link under resources.